 Applied Water Demineralisation Techniques

 For the removal of salts by dissolving in water, generally, the reverse osmosis water demineralisation technique (RO) is used.
 This results in desalted water, also known as demi-water (demineralised water).
 As certain applications require a higher level of purity, sometimes even ultra-pure water, the RO water can be further treated using a second membrane step or electro-deionisation.
-The specialists at Lubron Water pick the treatment and choose which combination of technologies to use depending on the specific situation in order to deliver an optimal result.
+The specialists at Lubron pick the treatment and choose which combination of water demineralisation technologies to use depending on the specific situation in order to deliver an optimal result.

 The RO-technique is based on a natural phenomenon: the osmosis process.
 With the use of mechanical pressure, the natural process is reversed (reverse osmosis).
 By applying force, the pure water starts flowing through a membrane.
 The solutes are left behind in the thickened water (concentrate) on the other side of the membrane.
 Depending on the type of the membrane, salts, organic compounds, and particulates, amongst other matter, can be left behind in the concentrate.
 Through the application of reverse osmosis, bacteria (including the Legionella bacteria), as well as viruses, can be prevented.
 The pure osmosis water can be used for numerous applications, for example, as irrigation water in the horticultural industry, as supply water for boiler and cooling systems, or as process water in the industrial sector.